jielongzhong/Linux-Common-Cammands/README.md

   - **echo Hello Python | sed "s/l/L/g"** outputs HeLLo Python, replace all l with L
 - Limit the width of output string, **fold -w40 test.txt**

+#### Processing Text Files
+- Find a specific file: **find $HOME -name python-world.txt -print**
+- find command is very slow as it searches everything in HOME directories, we can use **find $HOME -print > $HOME/.allfiles** to create a file list with the path in a text file and then use **grep keyword.txt $HOME/.allfiles** to search target file path. grep has better searching performance in a file than using find to search everything in a directory structure (Tree Structure).

 #### Others
 - shell is just a normal program
 - bash is the default shell for most of the Linux systems